 It doesn’t stop me from going out, because ableism does.
 I’m afraid of being stuck at home, which I often am.
 Things often repeat in my head, over and over again.
 I find it hard to handle repetitive sounds like a tap dripping, the radio and TV really get to me.
 I have a phobia about being in bed and this means I can’t really sleep in and I generally have a fear of being trapped.
 I also feel my dyslexia is trauma-based.

-And then there’s anxiety.
-I had this impression that there’d be some kind of physical thing, such as Sam described with the clawing at your lungs that would make it quite apparent that I was experiencing anxiety.
+And then there’s the anxiety.
+I had this impression that there’d be some kind of physical thing, such as Sam described with the clawing at her lungs that would make it quite apparent that I was experiencing anxiety.
 But then I discovered that there were things like not wanting to hear noise.
 And I could no longer listen to the radio.
 There was stuff going on in my head that I couldn’t focus on anything else.
 I didn't want to be in a room or at home, and I just wanted to be out there in the community all the time.
 And I think probably the biggest realisation for me, was that I’ve always experienced mental health issues.
 And there was always that anxiety around just trying to achieve things for me.

 I used to have nightmares long after I left school that I’d missed the bus, because that was one of my biggest fears was not being able to walk fast enough to the bus and missing the bus to get the bus home or the anxiety around trying to get up the steps of a bus or the – there’s just so many things in my childhood that I never knew was anxiety related to having a disability I guess.
 And so, it’s things that you suppress down and you just think that you suck it up or get on with it.
 I needed counselling to build a toolkit to deal with all the stuff I was going through.
 I recognise more now that there is no such thing as normal and there’s so much that goes on, I think, day to day with everyone and then when you have a disability that you’re dealing with, I think that that exposes the rawness of the mental health of not just yourself, but those around you.